bluishglc/serverless-datalake-example/readme.md

 ## 3. Run

-There is 2 ways to run, one is by airflow, the other is by cli. for airflow, you must have a running airflow environment, and have a configured ssh connection name `ssh_to_client` which can connect to current node via ssh, then copy `wfl/sdl_monthly_build.py` to the dag folder of airflow or assign path to --airflow-dags-home in install command, if all done, you will see a dag named `sdl-monthly-build`, then you can start it from airflow console page.

-or you can run this project via cli immediately as following:
+There are 2 ways to run, one is by airflow, the other is by cli. for airflow, you must have a running airflow environment, and have a configured ssh connection name `ssh_to_client` which can connect to current node via ssh, then copy `wfl/sdl_monthly_build.py` to the dag folder of airflow or assign path to --airflow-dags-home in install command, if all done, you will see a dag named `sdl-monthly-build`, then you can start it from airflow console page.
+Or you can run this project via cli immediately as following:

 ```bash
 ./serverless-datalake-example-1.0/bin/sdl.sh build --year 2020 --month 01